bencoleman24/Reinforcement-Learning-City-Simulation/docs/CitySimulation_Overview.md

 \text{shock\_triggered} \sim \text{Bernoulli}(\text{shock\_probability})
 $$

-For example if triggered, raw material production factor may be shocked as so:
+For example, if triggered, raw material production factor may be shocked as so:

 $$
 \text{production\_factor} \times = 0.5
 $$

-# 9 .
-Infrastructure Decay
+# 9. Infrastructure Decay
-Each step, a small fraction of infastructure decays:
+Each step, a small fraction of infrastructure decays:
 $$
 \text{infrastructure} \leftarrow \text{infrastructure} \times (1 - \delta),
 $$